‘The 100’ Expected To Be Renewed For Season 7

-Season 6 of The 100 is still a few months out, but a bit of panic set in when the CW series was not included in the recent string of renewals when the network announced the renewal of other shows including Dynasty, Riverdale, Supernatural, and several other fan favorites.
+Season 6 of The 100 is still a few months out, but a bit of panic set in when The CW series was not included in the recent string of renewals when the network announced the renewal of other shows, including Dynasty, Riverdale, Supernatural, and several other fan favorites.

 Fortunately, according to TV Guide, fans don’t have much to worry about as the series is already predicted to be picked up for another season.

 “[Jason Rothenberg] does have a really good idea for his seventh season.
-We’ll see where we’re at, that’s a May thing,” CW president Mark Pedowitz revealed.
+We’ll see where we’re at, that’s a May thing,” The CW president Mark Pedowitz revealed.

 As TV Guide reminds us, it makes sense for fans of the series to panic as it can often be challenging to determine why some shows get cancelled while others get renewed.
-Fortunately, the CW is one network with a pretty strong reputation for bringing their shows to an end instead of leaving fans stuck with a cancellation cliffhanger.
+Fortunately, The CW is one network with a pretty strong reputation for bringing their shows to an end instead of leaving fans stuck with a cancellation cliffhanger.
 Given the fan base and the number of seasons behind The 100, it is suspected the network would give the series a finale season to wrap things up as opposed to just leaving everyone hanging via cancellation.

 Back in the fall, Pedowitz admitted he did not see the series going anywhere any time soon.